Personal Profile

 1) How did the fantasy scene of 1996, when you were with CBS Sportsline, compare with that of today?
 What do you see as the pros and cons of each landscape?

 It was so new and exciting then, and I was able to help heavily shape the future of a great company in one of its most important departments.
 Early on, though, fantasy sports was viewed as an afterthought that didn’t need much attention overall.
 That thinking changed in a major way over the years, and it was so exciting to be part of the rise from a tiny section on the site to a major component of a successful corporation.
-Today, I’m back as part of another rising company, looking for that thrilling growth spurt all over again.
-It’s more challenging today to crack the industry, obviously, but with the right model and people, you can still make a major dent.
+Today, I’m back as part of another fast-rising company, enjoying that thrilling growth spurt all over again.
+It was more challenging in recent years to crack the industry, obviously, but with the right model and people, you can still make a major dent, as RotoExperts has proved.

 2) With so many people analyzing and writing about fantasy football and so much luck factoring into the game itself, what does it take to be a truly good fantasy football analyst?